Morning Sickness: Causes, Risk Factors, and How to Cope

 morning sickness coping strategies

-Morning sickness, which affects many pregnant individuals, is more than just a common inconvenience; it’s a physiological response to the changes occurring in your body.
+Morning sickness is more than just a common inconvenience.
+It’s a physiological response to the changes happening in your body during pregnancy.

 The Role of Hormones in Morning Sickness